IBM/project-pim/examples/vllm/README.md

 #### llmEnv
 Environment variables that you want to set while running vLLM inference engine
 #### modelSource
-A JSON object that specifies the source URL for downloading the LLM model from a self-hosted HTTP server.
-Use this parameter to setup a offline model download location within the local network.
+A JSON object that specifies the source from which you want to download the model.
+Use this parameter to use a offline model loaded within the local network instead of downloading from hugging face over the internet.
 This is suitable for environment which restricts outside connection.
-If this parameter is not provided, the model will be downloaded from hugging face over the internet.
-Follow the steps [here](#steps-to-set-up-a-server-to-host-an-llm-model-locally) to bring up slef-hosted HTTP server.
+Follow the steps [here](#steps-to-set-up-a-server-to-host-an-llm-model-locally) to bring up self-hosted HTTP server which serves the offline models.

 **Sample config:**
 ```ini